mercadopago/sdk-go/README.md

 See our documentation for more details.

-- Mercado Pago API Reference: [English](https://www.mercadopago.com/developers/en/guides)
-- Mercado Pago API Reference: [Spanish](https://www.mercadopago.com/developers/es/guides)
+- Mercado Pago API Reference: [English](https://www.mercadopago.com/developers/en/guides) | [Portuguese](https://www.mercadopago.com/developers/pt/guides) | [Spanish](https://www.mercadopago.com/developers/es/guides)

 ## 🤝 Contributing

-All contributions are welcome, ranging from people wanting to triage issues, others wanting to write documentation, to people wanting to contribute code.
+All contributions are welcome, ranging from people wanting to triage issues, others wanting to write documentation, to people wanting to contribute with code.

 Please read and follow our [contribution guidelines](CONTRIBUTING.md).
 Contributions not following these guidelines will be disregarded.
 The guidelines are in place to make all of our lives easier and make contribution a consistent process for everyone.

-### Patches to Version 1.x.x

-Since the release of version 2.0.0, version 1 is deprecated and will not be receiving new features, only bug fixes.
-If you need to submit PRs for that version, please do so by using `develop-v1` as your base branch.

 ## ❤️ Support

-If you require technical support, please contact our support team at our developers site: [English](https://www.mercadopago.com/developers/en/support/center/contact) / [Spanish](https://www.mercadopago.com/developers/es/support/center/contact)
+If you require technical support, please contact our support team at our developers site: [English](https://www.mercadopago.com/developers/en/support/center/contact) | [Portuguese](https://www.mercadopago.com/developers/pt/support/center/contact) | [Spanish](https://www.mercadopago.com/developers/es/support/center/contact)

 ## 🏻 License